 As an organisation we want to invest in our leaders to be the best that they can be and to lead the Coventry Way.
-To enable this, we are launching the first program of its kind at Coventry University Group: the Practical Skills for Managers Programme.
-This program is aimed at those that lead others and/or manage managers, it is a modular program that will run several times a year, starting Summer 2019.
+To enable this, we launched the first cycle of the Practical Skills for Managers Programme in Summer 2019.
+This modular programme is aimed at those who lead others and/or manage managers, and will run several times a year.
+Cycle 2 will commence in February 2020.

-We would encourage all leaders to book on to 1-2 modules this cycle and 1-2 modules on future cycles, this will allow more leaders to benefit from the programme and it will also allow leaders to give themselves ample time and space to develop/apply the core skills needed to lead the Coventry Way.
-We would anticipate all leaders (established and new to the organisation) completing the full 7 modules over a 12 – 18-month period.
-Please note that there are multiple dates available for each module, you only need to select one date.
+We would encourage all leaders to book on to 1-2 modules per cycle which will allow more leaders to benefit from the programme, giving them ample time and space to develop/apply the core skills needed to lead the Coventry Way.
+We anticipate that all leaders (established and new to the organisation) would complete the full 7 modules over a 12 – 18-month period.
+Please note that if there are multiple dates available for each module, you only need to select one date.

 The modules include:

 - Developing yourself and others (includes the discovery phase)